-Nova Launcher gives you granular control over grid and icon sizes and even the number of icons you can place on the dock.
-So if you fancy a full-page stuffed with icons for all your favorite apps, that’s possible.
+Nova Launcher gives you granular control over grid, icon sizes, and even the number of icons you can place on the dock.
+So, if you fancy a full page stuffed with icons for all your favorite apps, that’s possible.
 Conversely, if you are setting up a phone for an elderly user, you can increase icon sizes and have them fill up the home page.

 On the features side of things, the quick search feature stands out for its ease of use and implementation.
 Tap the dedicated widget or the search bar in the app drawer to search for any installed apps quickly.
 You can even assign a gesture to pop open the search bar on the Home Screen itself.

 Nova Launcher takes the search bar a step further with its unique ability to launch Google Search, look up the Play Store, or even perform quick calculations from within the app search bar itself.
 It is a cinch to switch to alternate search engines like DuckDuckGo from the settings.